Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Related Work

-One of the pioneering works on multi-layer networks was by \citet{10.1093/comnet/cnu016}.
-They have proposed a formal definition of multi-layered networks.
-The definition was further simplified along with the addition of structural measures in \cite{BOCCALETTI20141}.
 The formalism of multi-layer networks have led to various studies and applications on them.
 Multi-layer networks have been studied in various contexts like the study of flow processes or diffusion \cite{Cencetti_2019, Chang2019}, epidemic modelling and disease spreading \cite{PhysRevE.98.012303, Echegoyen_2021}, generalization of the percolation theory \cite{PhysRevResearch.2.033122, Zhang_2019}, clique based heuristic node analysis \cite{K2021}, localization properties of the network helping to understand the propagation of perturbation \cite{PhysRevE.97.042314}, and how the failure of nodes in one layer propagates to other layers \cite{PhysRevE.100.052306}.
 It is essential to mention that the literature contains a wide variety of networks very similar in definition to multi-layered networks like multiplex networks \cite{Cardillo2013, 10.1145/2808797.2808852}, multilevel networks \cite{10.1145/3308558.3313484, 10.1145/1947940.1947942} and network of networks \cite{10.1145/2623330.2623643}.

-Heterogeneous networks have existed for a long time with earlier works subsisting in social sciences.
-The paper \cite{10.1007/978-3-642-04747-3_2} is one of the earlier works in heterogeneous network mining exploring the applications of links to mine such networks and distinguish objects based on links.
-The survey \cite{7536145} presents a good idea about some of the more recent works on heterogeneous networks.
-It is seen that heterogeneous networks are applied in link prediction \cite{7033447}, community detection \cite{9527702}, modeling human collective behavior \cite{7586100}, rail transit network \cite{9357955} and heterogeneous susceptible infected network \cite{10.1145/3485447.3512184}.
-There also exists work \cite{9677945} for embedding large heterogeneous networks into a representation space.